 We compete either directly or indirectly with APM vendors, infrastructure monitoring vendors, log management vendors, DEM vendors, security vendors, open source and commercial open source vendors, point solutions from public cloud providers, and IT operations management, AIOps and business intelligence providers with offerings that cover some portion of the capabilities that we provide.
 Further, to the extent that one of our competitors establishes or strengthens a cooperative relationship with, or acquires one or more software APM, data analytics, compliance, or network visibility vendors, it could adversely affect our ability to compete.
 We may also face competition from companies entering our market, which has a relatively low barrier to entry in some segments, including large technology companies that could expand their platforms or acquire one of our competitors.
+For example, in September 2023, Cisco announced that it signed a definitive agreement to acquire Splunk.

 Many existing and potential competitors enjoy substantial competitive advantages, such as:

-- greater brand recognition and longer operating histories; - · longer-term and more extensive relationships with existing and potential customers, and access to larger customer bases, which often provide incumbency advantages; - · broader global distribution and presence; - · larger sales and marketing budgets and resources; - the ability to integrate or bundle competitive offerings with other products, offerings and services; - · lower labor and development costs; - greater resources to make acquisitions; - · larger and more mature intellectual property portfolios; and - · substantially greater financial, technical, management and other resources.
+- · greater brand recognition and longer operating histories; - · longer-term and more extensive relationships with existing and potential customers, and access to larger customer bases, which often provide incumbency advantages; - · broader global distribution and presence; - · larger sales and marketing budgets and resources; - the ability to integrate or bundle competitive offerings with other products, offerings, and services; - · lower labor and development costs; - · greater resources to make acquisitions; - · larger and more mature intellectual property portfolios; and - substantially greater financial, technical, management and other resources.